AdamLisicki/AdamLisicki/README.md

 ### Hi there 👋

-My name is Adam Lisicki, a Cloud Enthusiast.
+I'm a Cloud Enthusiast.

-I'm focused on cloud , automation and many others technologies.
+-🌱Expanding my knowledge in ☁️Cloud and ♾️DevOps.
+-

 <!--